2022 Bargaining Survey

 WHO GETS TO PARTICIPATE?

-Only state employees who are members of AFSCME Local 4041 and are part of one of the four bargaining units certified to negotiate as AFSCME will be able to have a say in contract negotiations.
+Only state employees who are members of AFSCME Local 4041 and are part of one of the three bargaining units certified to negotiate as AFSCME will be able to have a say in contract negotiations.
 Click here to join AFSCME as a member!

 WHEN DO CONTRACT NEGOTIATIONS START?